Making a Difference

-It’s easy fall in love with New Orleans, and want to give back.
-Whether your passion is the environment, youth, individuals with special needs, or a specific health or community challenge, there are opportunities for you to give back.
+It’s easy fall in love with Greater New Orleans, and want to give back.
+Whether your passion is the environment, youth, individuals with special needs, or a specific health or community challenge, there are opportunities for you to donate your time, talent, and treasures.

-Volunteering and community service are at the heart of South Louisiana.
-In fact, it would be a challenge to find a company that is not supportive of at least one community organization or cause.
-You can always find corporate teams participating in races and cook-offs, local restaurants and bars serving up their signature dishes at charity events on weekends, and companies sending volunteers for school and home improvement projects.
+Indeed, volunteering and community service are at the heart of South Louisiana.
+It would be a challenge to find a company that is not supportive of at least one community organization or cause.
+You can always locate corporate teams participating in races and cook-offs; local restaurants and bars serving up their signature dishes at charity events on weekends; and companies sending volunteers to school and home improvement projects.

 In New Orleans, if you want to make a difference, we’ve got a volunteer opportunity for you.

 Leadership and service opportunities for young professionals

 Greater New Orleans has a wide variety of opportunities for young professionals to make a difference and enhance their leadership opportunities.

 Young Leadership Council started more than 25 years ago when a small group of young New Orleanians wanted to help tackle the challenges facing the city.
 Today, volunteers plan the Springtime Wednesdays at the Square free concert series and are leading the effort to make Mardi Gras greener with their Mardi Gras Recycling Initiative.

 Emerging Philanthropists of New Orleans is committed to educating and inspiring the next generation of philanthropists by pooling resources to make impact grants.

 Programs like the New Orleans Regional Leadership Institute, Leadership Jefferson, and Leadership St. Bernard combine leadership development and civic education to promote collaboration and ingenuity to create a greater future for our community.

 You can feel good about that night out or afternoon spent “festing” when it’s for a good cause.
 In fact, some of the best events in the region raise major funds for community organizations.